Funding opportunities

 Eligible projects include:

-- Improvements and repairs to the building fabric.
+• Improvements and repairs to building fabric.

-- The installation of key plant and machinery.
+• Purchase of key plant and machinery.

 Priority will be given to improvements to buildings that protect theatre use and remove barriers to participation and attendance.